nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 * Multiple introductions to Delhi during March 2020 from all over the world, rather than a single source
 * Separate, likely unrelated outbreaks in other Indian states
 * Many separate introductions to Singapore, most of which do not appear to have spread further
-* Expansion of a large cluster of cases in Singapore is likely driven by sociological factors
+* Expansion of a large cluster of cases in Singapore likely driven by sociological factors
-* Similar patterns of international spread emphasize the urgent need for cooperative efforts
+* Similar patterns of international spread that emphasize the urgent need for cooperative efforts
 ```